fullstack-ing/teac/README.md

 > ⚠️  Please note this is a work in progress. ⚠️
 > There is a ticket for varifying each and every http reset endpoint.
-> To check if a given has been fully implamented yet, check the issue corrasponding to that endpoint.
+> To check if a given endpoint been fully implamented, check the issues corrasponding to that endpoint.

 ## Hex docs